thegenemyers/ONEcode/Format-description.md

 ```
 All the objects (all of the same type) in the specified file are available and
 and ```nx``` indicates the number of these items in the file (hence
-the range of reference indices is ```[0,nx)```).
-For example a hypothetical alignment file would refers to sequence objects in another file of type sequence.
+the range of reference indices is ```[1,nx)```).
+For example a hypothetical alignment file would refer to sequence objects in another file of type sequence.

-A related concept is to refer to another file upon which the objects in the current file depend.
+A related concept is to specify another file whose objects depend on the objects
+in the current file.
 We denote these with a '>'-line that has the opposite direction to the '<' of the reference line
 above.